dalibor/dalibornasevic.com/_posts/2017-10-22-handling-and-testing-exceptions.md

 ### What could possibly go wrong?

 To improve the robustness of our `LinkCounter` we need to think about what could fail?
-We identify the Faraday's `connection.get` call, doing the `GET` HTTP request, as one with highest probably of failure because it depends on the reliability of the network.
+We identify the Faraday's `connection.get` call, doing the `GET` HTTP request, as one with the highest probability of failure because it depends on the reliability of the network.

 > Always rescue very specific exceptions.
 Never rescue `Exception` and avoid rescuing `StandardError` too because it can hide unexpected errors like `NameError` and `NoMethodError`.
 See ruby's [exception hierarchy](http://blog.nicksieger.com/articles/2006/09/06/rubys-exception-hierarchy/).